enuesaa/craf/README.md

 **Work in progress...**
 # crafant
-A CLI tool to memorize long shell commands.
+A CLI tool to shorthand long shell commands.

 ## Commands
 ```bash